Hydraulic-powered equipment plays a major part in keeping our world up and running.

 Hydra Buddy hydraulic power packs provide dependable hydraulic power, free-up your tractor for other tasks, use less fuel to get the job done, and require less maintenance than a large tractor engine.

 There are many industries that the Hydra Buddy can serve, including:

 Similarly, when you press the brakes in your car, hydraulic fluid is being actuated by the master cylinder down to the brake calipers that in turn stops the car.
-You'd be amazed how many applications use hydraulic power, if you know where to look.
+You'd be amazed at how many applications use hydraulic power if you know where to look.

 Every hydraulic power pack must have the same basic components in order to supply pressurized hydraulic fluid to the hydraulic machinery it's powering.

 To start off, The hydraulic reservoir can come in different sizes, and this must be sized to the equipment it's being used with.
 The hydraulic reservoir holds the hydraulic fluid that becomes pressurized and forced through the high-pressure hoses.

 To get things moving, the motor starts and runs the pump.
 Without it, nothing will work.
 Motors come in different sizes to provide different levels of power to run different sized pumps, which leads to the next major component - the pump.